Multiple Motion Detectors for Light Fixtures

-- The motion detectors, relays, and the light fixtures should be connected to the same power source, and the coil voltage of the control relays must be the same.
+- The motion detectors, relays, and the light fixtures should be connected to the same power source, and the coil voltage of the control relays must be the same as the lighting circuit.

 - Any number of light fixtures can be wired through the control relay system, however the relay and control circuit must be rated for the total watts or amperage of the light fixtures to be controlled.

 - The design of this control circuit must take into consideration the lighting load in order to select the proper size of the control relay contact rating and coil voltage.